moorepants/mae223/content/pages/syllabus.rst

 Office Hours
 ============

-Office hours are TBA.
-If you can't make the regular scheduled office hours, check Jason's `work calendar`_ for an open time slot between 8AM and 6:30PM on weekdays and email him with a request for a meeting.
+Office hours are Tuesdays 1:10 pm to 2:00 pm and Thursdays 10:00 am to 10:50 am.
+If you can't make the regular scheduled office hours, check Jason's `work calendar`_ for an open time slot between 8:00 am and 6:30 pm Monday through Thursday and email him with a request for a meeting.

 .. _work calendar: http://www.moorepants.info/work-calendar.html